Skybox-Technologies/csgo-ai-competition/submission/README.md

 ## Location and deadline

-You can upload your submission here: TODO
+You can upload your submission here: https://ai.skybox.gg

-The deadline for uploading your submission is August 16th.
+The submission site will be open from now until August 21st.

 Please read the submission structure before submitting!